fgl27/scripts/etc/new_machine.md

 	sudo su
 	cd Downloads/
-	sudo service lightdm stop
 	./NVIDIA-Linux-x86_64-XXX.XX.run

-	exit
+**chose continue and yes when is asked**, make shore "NVIDIA-Linux-x86_64-XXX.XX.run" has permission to execute

+**After if finishes installing**

 	reboot

-**sudo service lightdm stop** is to kill the graphical interface, if the installation request it, as it will kill the graphical interface do it over ssh
+**sudo service lightdm stop** is to kill the graphical interface, if the installation request it, as it will kill the graphical interface do it after a **ctrl+alt+f1** or over ssh connection to the machine

-**chose continue and yes when is asked**
+	sudo service lightdm stop

 ### Set NVIDIA end

-### Missing toolchains gcc libs they must be on this file folder or bellow links
+## Missing toolchains gcc libs start
+**the libs must be on this file folder or bellow links** https://archives.pclosusers.com/kde4/pclinuxos/apt/pclinuxos/64bit/RPMS.x86_64/ https://drive.google.com/file/d/0B0LnTbgUOuxYMHJCcl9RTEJXUjA/edit
-https://archives.pclosusers.com/kde4/pclinuxos/apt/pclinuxos/64bit/RPMS.x86_64/
-https://drive.google.com/file/d/0B0LnTbgUOuxYMHJCcl9RTEJXUjA/edit

-	cd folder libfl
+	cd folder_libfl_extracted
 	cp libfl.so.2.0.0 /usr/lib/
 	sudo chmod 755 /usr/lib/libfl.so.2.0.0
 	sudo ln -s /usr/lib/libfl.so.2.0.0 /usr/lib/libfl.so